odoo/documentation/website/optimize/seo.rst

 In short, just change the title of a blog post or the name of a product, and the changes will apply automatically everywhere in your website.
-The old link still works for links coming from external website. (with a 301 redirect to not lose the SEO link juice)
+The old link still works for links coming from external websites, with a 301 redirect to not lose the SEO link juice.

 HTTPS
 -----

-As of August 2014, Google started to add a ranking boost to secure HTTPS/SSL websites.
+Search engines boost ranking of secure HTTPS/SSL websites.
 So, by default all Odoo Online instances are fully based on HTTPS.
 If the visitor accesses your website through a non HTTPS url, it gets a 301 redirect to its HTTPS equivalent.

-Links: nofollow strategy
+Links: Nofollow Strategy
 ------------------------

-Having website that links to your own page plays an important role on how your page ranks in the different search engines.
-The more your page is linked from external and quality websites, the better is it for your SEO.
+The more a page is linked from external and quality websites, the better it is for your SEO.

-Odoo follows the following strategies to manage links:
+Here are Odoo strategies to manage links:

-- Every link you create manually when creating page in Odoo is "dofollow", which means that this link will contribute to the SEO Juice for the linked page.
+- Every link you add to your website is
+  "dofollow", which means that this link will contribute to the SEO Juice for the linked page.

-- Every link created by a contributor (forum post, blog comment, ...) that links to your own website is "dofollow" too.
+- Every link posted by a contributor (forum post, blog comment, etc.) that links to your own website is "dofollow" too.

 - But every link posted by a contributor that links to an external